SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 This extension adopts the new protocol in exactly the same way as if ``Dice`` had provided it in its original implementation.
-The protocol name is provided after the type name, separated by a colon, and an implementation of all of the requirements of the protocol is provided within the extension's curly braces.
+The protocol name is provided after the type name, separated by a colon, and an implementation of all requirements of the protocol is provided within the extension's curly braces.

 Any ``Dice`` instance can now be treated as ``TextRepresentable``: